 - Dreams expanded and came to fruition

-After getting off the phone with a WILL Sprint client who gave notice, listen to what they offered her!
+After getting off the phone with a WILL Sprint member who gave notice, listen to what they offered her!

 Participants said about WILL Sprint…